stencila/stencila/docs/computation/functions.md

 Developers can make their functions easily available and versatile which results in expanded userbase.

-### Stencila Core Library (CoreLib)
+### Stencila Core Library

-[Stencila Core Library](https://github.com/stencila/libcore) is a library of functions that are built into Stencila's Mini language.
+[Stencila Core Library](https://github.com/stencila/libcore) (LibCore) is a library of functions that are built into Stencila's Mini language.
 The default implementation of Mini is done in [Javascript](https://github.com/stencila/libcore/tree/master/js).
 That is, in fact, Mini calls upon Javascript operations.
 The default implementation in Javascript allows for performing work in Stencila only by the means of a browser.
 Users who do not have access to other execution contexts (R, Python and so forth) are still able to manipulate their data.

 However, CoreLib has also implementation in other languages (for example, [R](https://github.com/stencila/libcore/tree/master/r) and [Python](https://github.com/stencila/libcore/tree/master/py)).